Shopify/lighthouse-ci-action/README.md

 * `collection_handle` - (optional) Collection handle to run the product page Lighthouse run on.
 Defaults to the first collection.
 * `lhci_min_score_performance` - (optional, default: 0.6) Minimum performance score for a passed audit (must be between 0 and 1).
 * `lhci_min_score_accessibility` - (optional, default: 0.9) Minimum accessibility score for a passed audit
+* `shop_app_api_frequency` - (optional, default: 2) Frequency at which to perform Shopify API requests.
+You should override this value to to 4 for Shopify Plus stores.

 For the GitHub Status Checks on PR.
 One of the two arguments is required: